viktor-yakubiv/every-color/README.md

 # Every Color

-_Write English, not a code._
+_Write language, not code._

-A library, letting you write semantic CSS classes that look like a sentences.
+A utility class library,

-It derives from the common theming techniques and slang used by designers.
+letting you write semantically correct and concise sentences in the `class` attribute.

-See examples below.
+Grammar derives from the common design slang.

 ## API